Senate Approves Bill to Establish Financial Aid Scheme for Students

 Sunday Aborisade

-The bill, qsponsored by Senator Umar Sulieman (APC, Kwara North), seeks to provide a realistic framework for the success of education financing.
+The bill sponsored by Senator Umar Sulieman (APC, Kwara North), seeks to provide a realistic framework for the success of education financing.

 Suleiman, in his lead debate on the principles of the bill, said same provides for the management, governance and administration of the scheme.